 Many of us spend years avoiding looking at our finances.
 Watching just about every adult groan at the thought of money and paying bills, often leaves a negative image of money that we don’t even realise we have.

-Combined with any negative experiences of your own, and it would seem many of us don’t have an overly healthy relationship with money.
+Combined with the money blocks you have unconsciously developed and any negative experiences of your own, and it would seem many of us don’t have an overly healthy relationship with money.

 Have you ever found yourself too nervous to check your balance?
 Or make yourself a budget plan because you know the numbers won’t look good?